-If this section is marked as Accepted, this means your units are currently enabled on FBN and all cancelled or returned units which have passed QC will be moved to your inventory.
+If this section is marked as Accepted, this means your units are currently enabled on FBN and all returned units which have passed QC will be moved to your FBN inventory.

 Why do we recommend this approach?

-Moving your returned units to noon now can save you plenty of time and ensure you focus on the important things, like growing your business while we take care of the rest.
+Moving your returned units to noon Express can save you plenty of time and ensure you focus on the important things, like growing your business while we take care of the rest.

 Key benefits are:

 - Reduced logistics time & costs for handing returns

 - Trusted noon Express badge

 What happens to my returned units which fail QC?